Less than 10 days left for the grand finale of KONA Eneko Llanos, is one of the main favorites to take victory

 · What makes Kona different from the rest of Ironmans and why is this a special race for you?

 What makes it different is that it is the birthplace of triathlon and the test of the highest level.
-The pace is very high since the starting gun is given, since we all arrived (or tried) to arrive in our best form.
+The pace is very high since the starting gun is given, given that we all arrived (or tried) to arrive in our best form.
 There is no chance to get lost or relax.

-On the other hand, the wind, humidity and heat make this race very hard at the level of atmospheric conditions.
+On the other hand, the wind, humidity and heat make this race very hard at atmospheric conditions.
 Kona is always special, for its history, for the route, for the great level.
-In 2008 I finished 2ndo and I felt full but I suffered like never in the segment on foot since I got blisters and in the end, I had to settle for reaching behind the great Craig Alexander.
+In 2008 I finished 2ndo and I felt full but I suffered like never in the segment on foot since I got blisters and in the end, I had to settle for reaching the great Craig Alexander.

 · And what about the bike and run circuit?